jnorthrup/jdbc2json/README.md

 # docs

-each of these simple query utilities have some basic self-docs by running withotu parms, shown below.
+each of these simple query utilities have some basic self-docs by running without parms, shown below.

 each is wrapped in a shell script that figures out the how to add `lib/*.jar` to the classpath